lamualfa/postcss-minion/README.md

 ### `callback : (classMaps) => void`

-a function that will be called when classMaps is finished to generated.
+a function that will be called when [Class Maps](https://github.com/lamualfa/minion#class-maps) is finished to generated.

 ### and other options from `postcss-rename` plugin